 Squad Size.
-Participating teams are limited to a maximum of 32 players.
-Each team must designate its 32 players to be used in that round during the pregame meeting.
+Participating teams are limited to a maximum of 28 players.
+Each team must designate its 28 players to be used in that round during the pregame meeting.
 After the game starts, no replacements will be permitted for any reason.
+An institution that is advised it is in violation of this regulation and does not promptly conform to it automatically shall forfeit the competition.